 If you have multiple sessions in PuTTY clicking the PSFTP executable might load the wrong settings.
 If that happens you have to start PSFTP from the command prompt with an argument specifying the session you created for our cluster (e.g. dardel, see above).

 "C:\Program Files\PuTTY\psftp.exe" -load dardel

 When you have started PSFTP, a new terminal will open.
 Here, you first have to connect to the cluster.
 You can do this by typing

-This is a designated transfer node.
-If you have followed the step from Windows Login and saved a login session (example: filetransfer) you can also type `` open filetransfer`` instead.
+If you have followed the step from Windows Login and saved a login session (example: dardel) you can also type `` open filetransfer`` instead.
 At the psftp> prompt you can then use the standard ftp commands (cd, lcd, get, put, …).